 In our lab, we focus on diverse research topics, pertaining to graphene and other promising 2D materials like metal dichalcogenides and black phosphorus, ranging from fundamental research including spintronics, chemical reactivity studies, etc. to applied research such as in the fields of flexible electronics (in conjunction with functional polymers), energy storage and conversion, nanoengines and transparent conducting electrodes.

-We are currently looking for three highly motivated PhD students and two post doctoral fellows to join our efforts.
+We are currently looking for highly motivated PhD students and post doctoral fellows to join our efforts.
 Please see our openings.

 Check out these useful links to learn more about Graphene.